Gyêgu: Significance as major trade mart

 At that time, from one of the main tea trade centres in China's southwest, Ya'an in Sichuan, some 90,000 loads of tea bricks were carried annually to Gyêgu.
 More than half of those, 50,000 loads, continued to be transported to Lhasa and the Tibet Autonomous Region (TAR).
 The better qualities of tea were ordinarily taken on this Janglam, i.e. the northern route of the China trade route to Lhasa leading from Kangding via Dawu and Kardse to Gyêgu.

 The caravans doing trade here were led by well-dressed and well-mounted merchants.
 In the early 20th century, when trade was at its peak in Gyêgu, the town had a native population of about 100 Tibetan families—400 persons—plus 300 to 400 monks in Döndrub Ling monastery.

 The population doubled periodically with the advent of several hundred Han and Hui merchants from the TAR and Sichuan, with some Mongols from China's northwestern provinces of Shaanxi and Gansu.

 History and traditional culture

 Monasticism

-Gyêgu, like most parts of Yushu prefecture, is rich in Buddhist monasteries.
+Gyêgu (Jiegu), like most parts of Yushu prefecture, is rich in Buddhist monasteries.
 Being a constituent of the local warlord or chieftain (Drawupon), one of the Twenty five chieftain under late Nangchen kingdom. the area was, for most of the time, not under domination by the Dalai Lama’s Gelugpa order in Lhasa.
 The different balance of power in this part of Kham enabled the older Tibetan Buddhist orders to prevail in Yushu, and thus Gyêgu.